-KEYTRUDA has been studied in certain patients with advanced head and neck squamous cell cancer.
+KEYTRUDA has been studied in certain people with advanced head and neck squamous cell cancer.

 KEYTRUDA is not chemotherapy or radiation therapy—it is an immunotherapy.

-KEYTRUDA is an FDA-approved anti–PD-1 immunotherapy to treat certain patients with advanced head and neck squamous cell cancer.
+KEYTRUDA is an FDA-approved anti–PD-1 immunotherapy to treat certain people with advanced head and neck squamous cell cancer.

 The KEY+YOU Patient Support Program is designed to offer educational resources to help with the practical and emotional challenges of cancer.
 Patients prescribed KEYTRUDA for an approved indication can receive phone support, e-mails, and online activities.

 KEYTRUDA is a prescription medicine used to treat a kind of cancer called head and neck squamous cell cancer (HNSCC).

 KEYTRUDA may be used with the chemotherapy medicines fluorouracil and a platinum as your first treatment when your head and neck cancer has spread or returned and cannot be removed by surgery.

 KEYTRUDA may be used alone as your first treatment when your head and neck cancer has spread or returned and cannot be removed by surgery, and your tumor tests positive for “PD-L1.”

 KEYTRUDA may be used alone when your head and neck cancer has spread or returned, and you have received chemotherapy that contains platinum and it did not work or is no longer working.